buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_3_Setup_Data_For_Character_NFTs.md

 If that doesn't make sense, don't worry!
 Let's just jump in the code — it'll slowly make more sense.

 The first thing we need to do is actually have a way to initialize a character's **default attributes** (ex. their default HP, default attack damage, default image, etc).
-For example, if we have a charact named "Pikachu", then we need to set Pikachu's base HP, base attack damage, etc.
+For example, if we have a character named "Pikachu", then we need to set Pikachu's base HP, base attack damage, etc.

 I updated `MyEpicGame.sol` to look like this: